LuisErnesto120/NumericBaseConverter/README.md

 Wrote in python 3 by somebody who doesn't really know how to use python properly.
 Uses numpy for probably no reason, but I couldn't figure out how lists work lol.

+Also for some reason crashes unless its run in PowerShell (it could be my python installation though)

 # What it does
 The converter takes a number in base 10 and turns it into base n.